 To make that process easier, attract more foreign brands, and to mitigate some of the complexities of piloting through China’s regulatory framework, Alibaba launched Tmall Global as a sister site to Tmall’s domestic flagship platform in 2014.

 This new site allows global brands to avoid some of the requirements of operating from inside the PRC, providing ostensibly an easier entry into China’s e-commerce market.
-But is opting to sell on Tmall Global versus Tmall Local really the best bet for global brands?

 What is a Tmall partner and what will they do for my brand?